tuanady/Maze-Solving-Problem-With-Reinforcement-Learning/README.md

 - `Pseudocode_q-learning.txt`: A text file with the pseudocode template for the Q-learning implementation.
 It outlines the algorithmic steps taken in the Python code, offering an overview of the Q-learning logic applied to the maze environment.

+- `Pseudocode_value-iteration.txt`: A text file with the pseudocode template for the value iteration implementation.
+It outlines the algorithmic steps for calculating and iteratively updating the value function across states, providing an overview of the logic used to derive the optimal policy in a maze environment with a fully known model.

 - `value_iteration.ipynb`: A Jupyter Notebook implementing the value iteration algorithm for solving the same maze.
 Here, the agent calculates the long-term expected reward for each state using the Bellman equation, and iteratively updates values until they converge, allowing the agent to derive an optimal policy.